-Perhaps it goes without saying but most luxury resorts in Florida have a sweet relaxed vibe to them.
-Many Florida resorts are located along the beach so you can almost roll out of bed and onto the sand.
+Most luxury resorts in Florida offer an enviable relaxed vibe that puts guests immediately in a Fins Up mood.
 Florida is one of the few places where you can wear shorts and flip flops to resort restaurants.
 I know, because I did—and I do!
-Please, though, no wet swimsuits.
+Please, though, no wet swimsuits in the restaurants.

-This list of relaxed luxury resorts in Florida is organized from north to south, as you might encounter them on road trips into the Sunshine State.
-I also included at least one special feature (a McCool Travel tip) for each property.
+This list of relaxed luxury resorts in Florida is organized from north to south, as you might encounter them on Sunshine State road trips.
+I also included at least one special feature (a McCool Travel tip) for each property. and if you visit these fun relaxed luxury Florida resorts after Thanksgiving, their tropical holiday decorations are amazing.

-While I personally visited these relaxed luxury resorts in Florida, I realize there are many others.
-Leave a comment below with suggestions of other luxury resorts in Florida I should visit.
+While I personally visited these Florida luxury resorts, I realize there are dozens of others.
+Leave a comment below with suggestions of other Florida resorts I should visit.

 Omni Amelia Island Plantation Resort